Documentation Index

 Overview

 TrueParser is an asynchronous parsing platform.
 Documents are submitted through the API, processed in the background, and made available through status polling and result retrieval.
+This reliability model is designed to support:- asynchronous job execution

 - retry of transient background failures